balderdashy/sails-docs/concepts/ORM/Records.md

 ## Populated values

 In addition to basic attribute data like email addresses, phone numbers, and birthdates, Waterline can dynamically store and retrieve linked sets of records using [associations](http://sailsjs.com/documentation/concepts/models-and-orm/associations).
-When [`.populate()`](http://sailsjs.com/documentation/reference/waterline/queries/populate.html) is called on a query, each of the resulting records will contain one or more **populated values**.
-Each one of those **populated values** is a snapshot of the record(s) linked to that particular association at the time of the query.
+When [`.populate()`](http://sailsjs.com/documentation/reference/waterline-orm/queries/populate) is called on a query, each of the resulting records will contain one or more populated values.
+Each one of those populated values is a snapshot of the record (or array of records) linked to that particular association at the time of the query.

-The type of a populated value is either:
+The type of a populated value depends on what kind of association it is:

 + `null`, or a plain JavaScript object,  _(if it corresponds to a "model" association)_ or
 + an empty array, or an array of plain JavaScript objects _(if it corresponds to a "collection" association)_